Discovering the Human Nervous System: Your Body’s Superhighway

 The process of seeing is a fascinating journey that starts when light from an object enters your eye.
 This light passes through the cornea, enters the eye through the pupil, and is then further focused by the lens onto the retina at the back of your eye.

-The retina is a like a movie screen for your personal cinema.
-It’s populated with millions of photoreceptor cells, rods (which help you see in dim light and perceive shades of grey) and cones (which help you see in bright light and perceive colours).
-These cells detect the light and create electrical signals.
+To begin with, the retina is like a movie screen for your personal cinema.
+Specifically, it’s populated with millions of photoreceptor cells, namely, rods (which help you see in dim light and perceive shades of grey) and cones (which help you see in bright light and perceive colours).
+Consequently, these cells detect the light and create electrical signals

 These signals embark on a journey through the optic nerve, a kind of information highway, to the brain.
 Once they reach the brain, they’re interpreted as the images you see.
 This entire process happens almost instantaneously, enabling you to experience the world in real-time.